-This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by Cascade Water Alliance ("Cascade") in connection with the issuance by Cascade of \$49,430,000 aggregate principal amount of its Water System Improvement and Refunding Revenue Bonds, 2019 (the "Bonds").
-The Bonds have been issued pursuant to Resolution No. 2019-07, adopted by the Board of Directors of Cascade (the "Board") on May 22, 2019 (as amended by Resolution No. 2019-09, adopted by the Board on August 6, 2019, the "Bond Resolution").
+This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by Cascade Water Alliance ("Cascade") in connection with the issuance by Cascade of \$30,005,000 aggregate principal amount of its Water System Refunding Revenue Bonds, 2020 (Taxable) (the "Bonds").
+The Bonds have been issued pursuant to Resolution No. 2020-15, adopted by the Board of Directors of Cascade (the "Board") on October 28, 2020 (the "Bond Resolution").
 Cascade covenants and agrees as follows:

-- SECTION 1.
+SECTION 1.
 Purpose of the Disclosure Certificate.
-This Disclosure Certificate is being executed and delivered by Cascade for the benefit of the holders and Beneficial Owners of the Bonds and to assist the Participating Underwriter in complying with Rule 15c2-12 (defined herein). - SECTION 2.
+This Disclosure Certificate is being executed and delivered by Cascade for the benefit of the holders and Beneficial Owners of the Bonds and to assist the Participating Underwriter in complying with Rule 15c2-12 (defined herein).

+SECTION 2.
 Definitions.
-In addition to the definitions set forth in the Bond Resolution or in the Official Statement dated August 14, 2019 (the "Official Statement"), which apply to any capitalized term used in this Disclosure Certificate unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: - "Annual Report" means the Annual Report required to be provided by Cascade pursuant to, and as described in, Sections 3 and 4 of this Disclosure Certificate. - "Beneficial Owner" means any person that has or shares the power, directly or indirectly, to make investment decisions concerning ownership of any Bonds (including persons holding Bonds through nominees, depositories or other intermediaries). - "Dissemination Agent" means Cascade, or any successor Dissemination Agent designated in writing by Cascade and which has filed with Cascade a written acceptance of such designation. - "Financial Obligation" means a (i) debt obligation, (ii) derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation, or (iii) guarantee of the foregoing (i) or (ii). - "Listed Event" means any of the events listed in Section 5(a) of this Disclosure Certificate. - "Members" means, collectively, the cities of Bellevue, Issaquah, Kirkland, Redmond, and Tukwila, Sammamish Plateau Water and Sewer District, and Skyway Water and Sewer District and any municipal corporation that under the Joint Agreement becomes a member of Cascade while any of the Bonds are outstanding, but does not include any municipal corporation that under the Joint Agreement ceases to be a member of Cascade while any of the Bonds are outstanding. - "MSRB" means the Municipal Securities Rulemaking Board. - "Participating Underwriter" means the original underwriter of the Bonds required to comply with Rule 15c2-12 in connection with offering of the Bonds. - "Required Member" means for any fiscal year of Cascade any Member obligated in that fiscal year to pay Member Charges (as defined in the Bond Resolution) in an amount equal to 10 percent or more of the sum of the Member Charges required to be paid by all of the Members in such fiscal year.
+In addition to the definitions set forth in the Bond Resolution or in the Official Statement dated December 9, 2020 (the "Official Statement"), which apply to any capitalized term used in this Disclosure Certificate unless otherwise defined in this Section, the following capitalized terms shall have the following meanings:

+"Annual Report" means the Annual Report required to be provided by Cascade pursuant to, and as described in, Sections 3 and 4 of this Disclosure Certificate.

+"Beneficial Owner" means any person that has or shares the power, directly or indirectly, to make investment decisions concerning ownership of any Bonds (including persons holding Bonds through nominees, depositories or other intermediaries).

+"Dissemination Agent" means Cascade, or any successor Dissemination Agent designated in writing by Cascade and which has filed with Cascade a written acceptance of such designation.

+"Financial Obligation" means a (i) debt obligation, (ii) derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation, or (iii) guarantee of the foregoing (i) or (ii).

+"Listed Event" means any of the events listed in Section 5(a) of this Disclosure Certificate.

+"Members" means, collectively, the cities of Bellevue, Issaquah, Kirkland, Redmond, and Tukwila, Sammamish Plateau Water and Sewer District, and Skyway Water and Sewer District and any municipal corporation that under the Joint Agreement becomes a member of Cascade while any of the Bonds are outstanding, but does not include any municipal corporation that under the Joint Agreement ceases to be a member of Cascade while any of the Bonds are outstanding.

+"MSRB" means the Municipal Securities Rulemaking Board.

+"Participating Underwriter" means the original underwriter of the Bonds required to comply with Rule 15c2-12 in connection with offering of the Bonds.

+"Required Member" means for any fiscal year of Cascade any Member obligated in that fiscal year to pay Member Charges (as defined in the Bond Resolution) in an amount equal to 10 percent or more of the sum of the Member Charges required to be paid by all of the Members in such fiscal year.
 "Rule 15c2-12" means paragraph (b)(5) of Rule 15c2-12 promulgated by the SEC under the Securities Exchange Act of 1934, as amended, as such rule is amended from time to time.